fairandsmart/right-consent/_docs/04-configuration.md

 ### Client access page configuration

-A specific client page can be enabled and the content of this page can be restricted to some models only avoiding customers to be able to see everything.
+A dedicated page can made available to your end customers and the content of this page can be restricted to some models only avoiding customers to be able to see everything.
 The public url to access this web page can also be customized if this page is deported to another application.

 ```properties
 # ClientConfig